nathanrosspowell/00keys/README.md

 There is a folder named `/keyinfo/` where you can put a markdown files with the design codename e.g. `mininuke.md`.
 This will be added to each key page that uses that as the design part of it's code e.g. `mininuke-vv-yy-sa1`.

+#### Color Descriptions

+There is a folder named `/colorinfo/` where you can put a markdown files with the color codename e.g. `bfk-yy.md`.
+This will be added to each key page that uses that as the design part of it's code e.g. `v87-bfk-yy-dsa`.

 ### GBs

 #### Code Name